-Today, the University is an accredited institution that offers thirty-seven baccalaureate majors in the fields of Biology, Business, Christian Studies, Criminal Justice, Education, English, Exercise Science, History, Music, Nursing, Psychology, Global Studies, as well as a five master's degrees in Biology, Business, Education, Professional Counseling and Theology.
+Today, the University is an accredited institution that offers forty two baccalaureate majors in the fields of Biology, Business, Christian Studies, Criminal Justice, Education, English, Exercise Science, History, Music, Nursing, Psychology, Global Studies, as well as eight master's degrees in Biology, Business, Divinity, Education, Global Studies, Professional Counseling, Theology and a Certificate in Biblical Counseling.
 Students choosing Truett McConnell University will be academically challenged by some of the brightest scholars in their respective field of study.
 At the same time, students will be grounded in the Scripture and faithfully nurtured by these same scholars to carry forth a maturing Christian walk.
 Ultimately, the blend between academic excellence and Christian virtue, scholarship on fire, provides the graduate with the greatest ability to succeed in life.